nardiyansah/Generasi-GIGIH-Final-Project/README.md

 ```sh
 rspec -f d
 ```
-to test endpoint you can go to API documentation and import the url from there.
+to test endpoint you can go to API documentation and import the url from there or you can import the collection from exported collection in `postman collection` folder.

 ## API Documentation